rsyslog/rsyslog/tools/rsgtutil.rst

 -a <GT|KSI>, --api <GT|KSI>
   Specifies the API used by the utility.
 This parameter overwrites the Libary used by this utility.
-It is possible to verify .gtsig signatures with the new Guardtime KSI Libary, but not .ksisig signatures with the old Guardtime Client Libary.
+However it is only possible to verify .gtsig signatures with the old Guardtime library and .ksisig signatures only with the new Guardtime KSI Libary.
+So the parameter won't have any affect when verifying signatures.
   Available options:
   GT = Guardtime Client Library
   KSI = Guardtime KSI Library